-- The main street of Barcelona, La Rambla, wide and flanked with plane trees, is over touristy with its gold painted posing mannequins and acrobats, but there’s always something intriguing to watch - I discover you need to watch out for your belongings too.
+The main street of Barcelona, La Rambla, pedestrianised wide and flanked with plane trees, divides the centre of Barcelona, for over a kilometre.
+It links the Plaça de Catalunya at the centre to the Christopher Columbus Monument at the port.
+It is crowded and over touristy, with its gold painted posing mannequins and acrobats, cafes and kiosks, but there’s always something intriguing to watch.
+I discover you need to watch out for your belongings too.

-- The shops are good - El Cortes Ingles and the many shoe shops for some affordable Spanish chic.
+Off La Rambla, the Mercat de la Boqueria, where the locals shop is vibrant, and very camera - rewarding.
+Close to the square, especially. the shops are good - El Cortes Ingles and the many shoe shops, for some affordable Spanish chic.

-- A first time for squid ink risotto (not bad at all once you get past how it looks) - a specialty in the local restaurants - particularly down by the, much quieter, harbour area, where there’s also a great deal of disappointing, overcooked paella.
+And a first time for squid ink risotto (not bad at all once you get past how it looks).
+It's a specialty in the local restaurants - particularly down by the, much quieter, harbour area, where there’s also a great deal of disappointing, overcooked paella.

-- An easy train ride to join the throngs on the sands at Sitges – we can just about find space to put the towel down.
+Sitges is a slightly easier train ride away - 35 kilometres - to join the throngs on the sands.
+This is Barcelona's go to beach, chic restaurants, boutiques and an old town.
+We can just about find space to put the towel down.

 Picasso, Dali and |Miro

-- And of course, Antoni Gaudi.
-All his beyond exotic palaces, like La Pedrera and Casa Batlló with their extraordinary sculptures and the madcap mosaics of Park Güell are must - sees, involving much map reading, wandering and more bus rides.
+And of course, Antoni Gaudi.
+All this Catalan architect's beyond exotic palaces, like La Pedrera and Casa Batlló ,with their extraordinary sculptures and the madcap mosaics of Park Güell are must - sees, involving much map reading, wandering and more bus rides.
 But so rewarding.
-The most sublime of them all is La Sagrada Familia, the still unfinished, straight out of Mervyn Peake cathedral, incongruously surrounded by cranes.
-In my opinion this is possibly the most interesting/beautiful building in the world, (in the interests of equality I have to report that other cathedrals are also available in Barcelona), best observed illuminated at night.
+The most sublime of them all is La Sagrada Familia, the begun in 1882, still unfinished, straight out of Mervyn Peake cathedral, incongruously surrounded by cranes.
+(Completion is now scheduled for 2025).
+In my opinion, this is possibly the most interesting/beautiful building in the world.
+(In the interests of equality I have to report that other cathedrals are also available in Barcelona).
+It is best observed illuminated at night.
 There are plenty of bars in the square opposite.